 Q: Classes begin next week.
 Is it too late to apply for admission?

 A: We strongly encourage completed applications to be submitted before the priority deadline for graduate admissions (July 6 for Fall Semester; November 3 for Spring Semester; April 5 for Summer Semester).
 The Graduate Division will do its best to process applications received after the priority deadline, but we cannot guarantee that late applications will be processed in time to meet deadlines for course selection and payment of fees.
 Please feel free to contact our office directly at (860) 465-5292 or email@example.com if you have questions or concerns about the timing of your application.

 Q. Do I need to take the GMAT or GRE?

 A. We encourage all prospective graduate students to take the GRE or GMAT.
-If you are applying for a Master’s Degree in Accounting, you must submit GMAT scores by the time you have completed six (6) graduate credits.
-You also need to submit GMAT or GRE scores if applying for an assistantship.
+You must submit GMAT or GRE scores if applying for an assistantship.
 You can find more information about the tests by reviewing the GMAT Handbook, GMAT test score data, GRE test score data, or downloadable GRE PowerPrep II software.

 Assistantships, Tuition, and Fees

 Q: How much are tuition and fees for the current academic year?